AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/uct.md

 ## `core:code:changes`

-The Upgrade Compatibility Tool is a command-line tool that checks a Adobe Commerce instance against a specific version by analyzing all the non-Adobe Commerce modules installed in it.
-Returns a list of errors and warnings that you must address before upgrading to a new version of Adobe Commerce code.

 ```bash
 bin/uct core:code:changes [-o|--output [OUTPUT]] [--] <dir> [<vanilla-dir>]
 ```

 The Upgrade Compatibility Tool is a command-line tool that checks a Adobe Commerce instance against a specific version by analyzing all the non-Adobe Commerce modules installed in it.
 Returns a list of errors and warnings that you must address before upgrading to a new version of Adobe Commerce code.

 ### `dir`